DaTA677/NU_MSc_Dissertation/README.md

 ![](media/image4.png)

--   **Cube puzzle**: The cube puzzle's cube has been created as an Examinable Actor.
+-   **Cube puzzle**: The cube puzzle's cube has been created as an [Examinable Actor](./Source/PuzzleGame/ExaminableActors.cpp)!.
 The cube has been created using Blender with specific UVs in order to allow cube puzzle texture to be applied to it.
 The cube when interacted can be moved about by the user to look at the various faces.
 The cube puzzle is placed in the room such